 No, you will not need to pay anything to join the class action or pay any costs, along the way.
 All costs of the action (including the legal fees) will be met at first instance by CFA.

-Yes.
-Under the Funding Agreement, if the action is successful you will have to pay CFA your share of the costs it has paid to support the class action, plus a commission (i.e. a percentage of the monies recovered).
-However any costs that you are required to pay to CFA will be deducted from the money (if any) that you receive from Southern Response if the claim is successful and will not exceed that sum.
+Yes, but not out of your own pocket.
+Under the Funding Agreement, if the action is successful you will have to repay CFA your share of the costs it has paid to support the class action, plus a commission (i.e. a percentage of the monies recovered).
+However any costs that you are required to pay to CFA will be deducted out of the money Southern Response agrees to pay, or is ordered to pay if the claim is successful.
+In other words, you will not be required to pay anything other than from the amounts paid by Southern Response.
 For details, see the Funding Agreement at clause 11.1.
 In other words, there are no circumstances in which you will have to pay any legal costs/commission out of your own pocket.
 Any such legal costs/commission payable on a successful outcome are paid only from recovery of damages and costs obtained from Southern Response.

 No, you will not have to pay any costs if the class action is unsuccessful.
 These are covered by CFA.